Once a pattern has triggered, its body is executed. The body consists of assignments, conditionals, loops, function calls, and termination statements.

 for variable in expression do

-The expression must be a list or set.
+The expression must be a list, table or search result set.
 It is a runtime error if it is not.
 The loop body executes for each item in the list, table or result set.
 When iterating over a list or result set, the loop variable is set to the corresponding list / set member; when iterating over a table, the variable is set to the key of the table item.

 Looping can be terminated early with a

 break statement, or the next iteration started before the end of the loop body with the

 continue statement.
 For example:

 if item = 5 then